THartmanOfTheRedwoods/WorkflowTest/README.md

 "Anti-social behavior is a trait of intelligence in a world full of conformists."
 Nikola Tesla

 "Be the change you want in the world" - Anonymous

+"Do or do not there is no try" - Yoda

+"I'm just a simple man trying to make his way in the galaxy" - Jango Fett